Watch Mariah Carey's Son Lip Sync

 The kiddo energetically lip syncs and dances to the holiday hit in a new home video shared by his mother.
 While Carey whips up some marinara sauce in a slinky red satin nightgown, a PJ-clad Moroccan skips around the kitchen with his gingerbread man dance partner.
 It's pretty freaking adorable.

 "Merry Christmas everybody," his pop star mom captioned the video.
-"I'm making my favorite sauce and I hope you're enjoying the Yuletide cheer!"
+"I'm making my favourite sauce and I hope you're enjoying the Yuletide cheer!"

 Oh, we are, Mariah.
 We are.
 Your kid just went straight to the top of our nice list.